 Where to Eat in Round Rock

 We were happy to find an array of delicious, international cuisine in Round Rock, including Indian, Hungarian and Colombian food.
+Of course you can’t forget the famous Round Rock Donuts!
 Check out our guide on where to eat in Round Rock for more, including where to find these iconic, Texas-sized donuts!

 @mycurlyadventures Finding all the big Texas foods! #texas ♬ The Donut Song – Lankybox

 Just before sunset, Round Rock’s own family of bridge bats under the McNeil Road and IH35 underpass take flight for the night to hunt.
 There are several places that you can park, free of charge, for a great view.
 One of the best places to park is Holy Cross Coptic Orthodox Church.
 Visitors are just asked to not park on the church’s lawn and, rather, to park on the gravel road on the north side of the church.

 Next door is AB&T Diesel Repair & Performance.
 Although there is limited parking, this may be a better spot if you’re bringing along kiddos since the gravel road at the church is on some train tracks and near the frontage road.